-- All staff are responsible for ensuring that they use and handle electrical equipment sensibly and safely. - Any pupil or volunteer who handles electrical appliances does so under the supervision of the member of staff who so directs them. - Any potential hazards will be reported to the School Administrator immediately. - Permanently installed electrical equipment is connected through a dedicated isolator switch and adequately earthed. - Only trained staff members can check plugs. - Where necessary a portable appliance test (PAT) will be carried out by a competent person - All isolators' switches are clearly marked to identify their machine. - Electrical apparatus and connections will not be touched by wet hands and will only be used in dry conditions. - Maintenance, repair, installation, and disconnection work associated with permanently installed or portable electrical equipment is only carried out by a competent person.
+- All staff are responsible for ensuring that they use and handle electrical equipment sensibly and safely. - Any student or visitor, who handles electrical appliances, does so under the supervision of the member of staff who so directs them. - Any potential hazards will be reported to the School Business Manager immediately. - Permanently installed electrical equipment is connected through a dedicated isolator switch and adequately earthed. - Only trained staff members can check plugs. - Portable Appliance Testing (PAT) is carried out annually by RMF Electrics - All isolator switches are clearly marked to identify their machine. - Electrical apparatus and connections will not be touched by wet hands and will only be used in dry conditions. - Maintenance, repair, installation, and disconnection work associated with permanently installed or portable electrical equipment is only carried out by a competent person.